Decades of strong industrial growth and political stability have made Malaysia one of Southeast Asia’s most vibrant and successful economies.

 Malaysia is strategically located across the Straits of Malacca and the southern part of the South China Sea.
 The country is a federation of 13 states and three federal territories.
 It is divided into two geographical regions: the peninsular region, or West Malaysia, which borders Thailand to the north and Singapore to the south; and the East Malaysia region bordering Kalimantan, Indonesia and Brunei.

 The Malaysian economy enjoys a competitive advantage in producing and processing primary products due to an abundance of natural resources including petroleum, tin, timber, copper, iron, ore, natural gas, and bauxite.
-This is combined with a world class transport and telecommunications infrastructure.
+This is combined with world-class transport and telecommunications infrastructure.

 - Prime Minister: Mahathir Bin Mohamad